 Target will still price match themselves, but you’ve got to do your homework.

-The Target stores will honor a lower online price if you show them a screenshot or other evidence of a lower price via the app.
+The Target stores will honor a lower online price if you show them evidence of a lower price via the app.
 When price matching with the Target app, it has to show the price of the item at the current store location.

 In most cases, Target will price match for you right at the register, but if it’s a large enough discrepancy, they might ask you to head to customer service.